reinhart1010/shift/note/data-models.md

 >
 > <sup>[B]</sup> Unless if we care about [inheritance](#inheritance-and-polymorphism) and the difference between class names in OOP, like `BaseError` vs `NetworkRequestError`.

-If you prefer the visual way to explain this, take an entity out from **Entity Relationship Diagram (ERD)**, for example.
+If you prefer the visual way to explain this, take an entity set out from **Entity Relationship Diagram (ERD)**, for example.

 <pre class="mermaid">
 erDiagram